Skip to main content

 Princess Uttara

-A message has arrived and she wanted to know what it was.
+A message has arrived, and she wanted to know what it was.
 Silent sobs were coming from the other room.
-She made her way through the dark chambers, her baby boy seemed restless inside her body.
+She made her way through the dark chambers, and her baby boy seemed restless inside her body.
 She reached the doorway and could walk no more.
 She heard what they said.
 Queen Draupadi and Subhadra rushed to her side as she sat on the ground.
 Her world crashed around her.
 He was killed today in the battles by the Kauravas.

 " I will come back and cuddle my boy.
-When he grows up I will teach him archery.
+When he grows up, I will teach him archery.
 My father could not teach me, but I will train my boy."
 His words seemed to play in her head as the shadows blurred.

-Madhav has named him Parikhit dear" Queen Draupadi announced.
+Madhav has named him Parikhit, dear", Queen Draupadi announced.

 Uttara stopping Abhimanyu